iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

 ``I_R \ddot{\phi}_R + I_W \ddot{\phi}_W - (m g l) \phi_R \approx 0``  (Equation 14)

 Here, we derived two different mathematical models for the motion of the robot about two mutually perpendicular axes.
 Using the equations that describe these motions (equations 7 and 8 or equations 13 and 14) we can extract the system's transform matrix of that motion, or find its state space.
 The system state at time-step ``n`` equals the transform of the system state at time-step ``n - 1``.
 Finally, keeping balance in two different directions based on these equations requires two separate controllers.
-The controller that controls angle ``\theta`` and motion along the x-axis commands The main motor, whereas the controller that controls angle ``\phi`` commands the motor of the reaction wheel.
+The controller that regulates angle ``\theta`` and motion along the ``x``-axis commands the main motor, whereas the controller that regulates angle ``\phi`` commands the motor of the reaction wheel.

 ### The Electronic Circuits and Power Supply